salzman-lab/SPLASH/nextflow.md

     2. Start a [interative/compute](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/#interactive-jobs) node on Sherlock
         1. Even though the head node requires very little memory, it is not recommended to run computation on login nodes
     3. Launch your pipeline in the command line
-2. In a sbatch job
+2. Launch the pipeline in a sbatch script (described below)

 ## Pipeline sbatch scripts